UweTrottmann/SeriesGuide/docs/guidelines.md

 - **Optionally** if the drawable is just a color
 - **Not** for app widget layouts as the system initializes them

+When using `Picasso`, make sure to not pass a drawable resource ID but a drawable loaded using `AppCompatResources.getDrawable()` instead.
+Otherwise the drawable will not be tinted correctly.

 ### Dialogs

 Using `AppCompatDialogFragment` and overriding `onCreateView` will use `dialogTheme` of the theme.